-All states provide some form of government-funded health insurance to low-income residents.
+Every state provides some type of government-funded health insurance to low-income residents.
 In Washington state, the Medicaid program is also called Washington Apple Health (or Apple Health, for short).
-Although this program is available to low-income people of any age, many people who are 65 years or older rely on its support as they explore their options for long-term care.
-If you or your aging parents are starting to think about how you’ll afford long-term care, it’s highly recommended that you speak with a skilled long-term care planning lawyer who can help you assess your situation and determine an effective plan.
-In the meantime, let’s take a look at how Medicaid affects your long-term care options.
+Although this program is available to low-income individuals of any age, many people who are over the age of 65 rely on it for support as they explore their options for long-term care.
+If you or your aging parents are beginning to create a financial plan for affording long-term care, it’s highly recommended that you speak with a skilled long-term care planning attorney who can help to assess your needs and guide you through your options.
+In the meantime, let’s take a look at how Medicaid affects your long-term care options in Spokane Valley.

-Determining Your Medicaid Eligibility
+Determining Your Medicaid Eligibility in Spokane Valley

 It can be difficult for you to determine whether you meet the eligibility requirements for Medicaid.
 The website can be unintuitive and confusing to navigate, leaving you with more questions than answers.
 If you are thinking about your long-term care planning options and you want to have a clearer understanding of what types of financial assistance are available to you, reach out to a knowledgeable long-term care planning attorney who can walk you through your options.
 Before you commit to a long-term care plan, you need to be certain that you’ll be able to afford it.
 Let your attorney assess the specifics of your situation so that you can plan for a future that you’ll be able to enjoy, both emotionally and financially.

 Interested in learning more about Medicaid Eligibility requirements in the Spokane Valley area?
 Contact Legacy Law Group today at (509) 315-8087 to speak with a dedicated elder law and long-term care planning attorney.